iden3/iden3.github.io/mkdocs/docs/w3c/proofs/smt.md

 1. Retrieve the issuer's DID document and locate the Iden3StateInfo2023 object [issuer did document example](../#did-document) containing the state root and other relevant information.
 Check that state value in proof is published onchain or is genesis one.
 2. Check the validity of mtp proof of  the `coreClaim`, which has been included in the requested state with merkletree proof generation.
-3. Obtain the root of the Merklized credential from the `coreClaim`. see [documentation](https://docs.iden3.io/w3c/merklization/)
+3. Obtain the root of the Merklized credential from the `coreClaim`.
+See [documentation](https://docs.iden3.io/w3c/merklization/)
 4. Reconstruct the Merkle tree root of credential using the json ld merklization procedure and compare with an extracted root  the `coreClaim`.

 #### Implementations